teoff9/smake/README.md

 * clean : remove the *.o and *.exe files created

 ## Usage
+Create the smake shell command using the smake shell file adding your path to smake in the release folder of the cargo project.
 In the same folder as file_name.cpp or writing /path/to/file_name.cpp

 `smake file_name.cpp`

 ## Future functions
+* Better make clean
 * Logging
 * Better error handling
 * Parameters involving the dependencies